happytallon/happytallon.github.io/_games/professional/virtual-town.md

 **Virtual Town** is a *metaverse platform* created in Unity by [**VRGlass**][vrglass].

-Distributed as [*SAAS*][sass], the platform offers a several possibilities of customization and integrations with different types of services.
+Distributed as [*SAAS*][sass], the platform offers several possibilities for customization and integrations with different types of services.

 ***